 What is Overdraft Protection?
 Understand Why Your Business Needs it

-Overdraft protection is a line of credit that banks offer to businesses to cover overdrafts.
-Overdraft protection kicks in when the business writes a check or completes a transaction for more than the amount in their account.
-It links your eligible checking account to the bank’s line of credit in order to cover the amount overdrafted.
-This line of credit will kick in for each transaction as necessary, often accompanied with an average fee of $35 per use.
+What is an overdraft in business?
+Overdraft protection is a financial service where banks extend a business overdraft line of credit to cover transactions exceeding your available balance.
+Overdraft protection kicks in when the business writes a check or completes a transaction for more than the amount in the account.
+It links your eligible checking account to the bank’s line of credit to cover the amount overdrafted.
+This business overdraft protection activates per transaction, with typical fees averaging $35, ensuring payments clear even when you have insufficient funds.

 Current Overdraft Protection Policy

 In 2010, policymakers forced banks to make overdraft protection an opt-in service, prohibiting them from automatically enrolling customers in programs that charge hefty fees whenever there are insufficient funds to cover transactions.
-Having overdraft protection allows your business to continue to use your bank account for purchases (including ATM withdrawals) even after it is overdrawn.
+Having overdraft protection for business lets your company continue making purchases (including ATM withdrawals) despite a negative balance, though fees apply.
 It’s also important to note that overdraft protection only covers debit card transactions and ATM withdrawal, not checks or other automatic debits from your account.

 Benefits of Overdraft Protection

-Overdraft protection is a tricky topic in business banking, but it does have some benefits.
+Business overdraft protection offers certain advantages, particularly for small businesses managing cash flow gaps or avoiding declined transactions..
 Before you opt-in to overdraft protection at your bank, you should understand why your business would need it and whether it’s the right decision for your financial strategy.

 - If your business is in a position where your card could potentially get declined, you may want to consider opting for overdraft protection.
 Having your business card declined could be an embarrassing situation in front of clients, vendors or suppliers.